microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 Modify the configuration values in mapping_config.json file based on both the standard and evaluation flows for an example.
 These are used in both experiment and evaluation flow execution.

 - `experiment`: This section define inputs for standard flow.
-The values comes from a dataset.
+The values come from a dataset.
 - `evaluation`: This section defines the inputs for the related evaluation flows.
 The values generally comes from two sources - dataset and output from bulk run.
 Evaluation involves comparing predictions made during bulk run execution of a standard flow with corresponding expected ground truth values and eventually used to assess the performance of prompt variants.

 ### Update data_config.json in config folder